jvandonsel/compass/README.md

 a needle that always points home.
 Well, it can point anywhere you want, but I've configured mine to always point home.
 Using GPS and a magnetometer it figures out where it is and where home is, and moves a servo to put the needle in the right location.
-Ideally, it should look like magic.
+Ideally, it should be indistinguishable from magic.

 ## Hardware
 - ESP32 (I'm using a HUZZAH32 board from [AdaFruit](https://www.adafruit.com/), based on the Espressif WROOM32 chip)
 - GPS Module (I'm using the MTK3339 GPS chipset from AdaFruit)
 - Accelerometer/Magnetometer (I'm using the LSM303AGR from AdaFruit)
 - Servo (I'm using the Parallax 360 degree feedback servo from AdaFruit)
-- Wooden box, brass needle, power supply, hardware, etc.
+- Wooden box, brass clock hand as a pointer, power supply, hardware, etc.

 ## Building